The 'Python Cowboy' has a new target to hunt in Florida: 7-foot Nile monitor lizards

 As Kimmel explains in the video, these displaced species are starting to crop up more and more, both anecdotally and in local reports.
 He shares footage of one of his crew encountering one somewhat recently, as well as his own success in capturing one.

-These lizards can grow to a remarkable seven-and-a-half feet, as AZ Animals notes.
+These lizards can grow to a remarkable seven-and-a-half feet, as AZ Animals noted.
 They are as disruptive to the local ecosystem and infrastructure as they are long.

 A Florida Fish and Wildlife Conservation Commission bulletin noted that they are apex predators that threaten multiple federally and state-listed species, including sea turtles, American crocodiles, and wading birds.
 Their burrows can also rack up millions of dollars in damage to infrastructure such as sidewalks and seawalls.